 (14) To require, at the department's discretion, a certified sewage enforcement officer whose performance has been evaluated and found deficient by the department to complete a training course which may include a department curriculum of training or a period of training under the direction of another certified sewage enforcement officer selected by the department for a time period established by the department.
 This training may be used by the department as an alternative to suspension or as a requirement for reinstatement of a suspended certification.
-The local agency employing the training sewage enforcement officer must authorize that officer to provide such training services which will be offered within the jurisdiction of that local agency.
-The costs of department-required training incurred by the training sewage enforcement officer and the local agency employing the training sewage enforcement officer and the local agency employing the training sewage enforcement officer and the local agency employing the training sewage enforcement officer and the local agency employing the training sewage enforcement officer and the local agency employing the training sewage enforcement officer and the local agency employing the training sewage enforcement officer and the local agency employing the training sewage enforcement officer shall be paid by the department from funds made available under section 13.2 of this act.
+The local agency employing the training sewage enforcement officer must authorize that officer to provide such training services which will be offered within the jurisdiction of that local agency employing the training sewage enforcement officer and the local agency employing the training sewage enforcement officer and the local agency employing the training sewage enforcement officer and the local agency employing the training sewage enforcement officer and the local agency employing the training sewage enforcement officer and the local agency employing the training sewage enforcement officer and the local agency employing the training sewage enforcement officer and the local agency employing the training sewage enforcement officer and the local agency employing the training sewage enforcement officer and the local agency employing the training sewage enforcement officer shall be paid by the department from funds made available under section 13.2 of this act.